 When you’re sure the breaker is off, remove the cover plate and unscrew the switch.
-With your insulated pliers, pull the switch out of the electrical box making sure to keep your hands and tools well clear of the terminals.
+With your insulated pliers, pull the switch out of the electrical box making sure to keep your hands and tools and other objects are well clear of the terminals.

 Use a voltage tester to see if the terminals are receiving power.
 First, make sure your voltage tester is working by inserting the leads into a working outlet to verify that it’s getting a reading.
 If it’s working, test the switch by touching a lead from the voltage tester to the green ground screw and the other lead to a brass terminal.
 If the light stays off or the meter reads zero, move the lead to the other brass terminal.
 If you still get no reading, it’s safe to handle the switch.

 Pull on the black wires coming from the switch to determine if they are tightly connected.
 If one is loose, tighten down its terminal screw until it’s secure.
 Then screw the switch back into the electrical box and turn on the breaker to test it.
 If the light works, screw the cover plate back in place and you’re done.